Tim-Maes/Tim-Maes.github.io/_posts/2025-11-07-dotnet-mappers-in-2025.md

 ## Introducing Facet: Generate DTOs, Not Just Mappings

+### What is Facetting?

+Think of a **diamond**.
+The whole stone is your domain model—it contains everything about the entity.
+But when you view it from different angles, you see different **facets**: specific views that show only what matters from that perspective.

+**Facet (noun):** *"One part of an object, situation, or subject that has many parts."*

+In software terms, **facetting is the process of defining focused, compile-time views of your domain models**.
+Instead of manually creating DTOs and mappers, you declare what you want, and Facet generates everything at compile-time using C# source generators.

 Facet is a .NET source generator that takes a fundamentally different approach: instead of mapping between DTOs you've already written, **Facet generates the DTOs for you** from your domain models.

 Here's the same example with Facet: